-- These Instructions for Assembly and Use and the above-mentioned approval have to be available on the site for the supervising official and the staff throughout the entire erection and disassembly process. - The erection and disassembly of the scaffolding may only take place below wind force 5.
+- 2.6 These Instructions for Assembly and Use and the above-mentioned approval have to be available on the site for the supervising official and the staff throughout the entire erection and disassembly process. - 2.7 The erection and disassembly of the scaffolding may only take place below wind force 5.
 When a higher wind force is experienced, the scaffolding is to be immediately secured and cleared.
-By way of orientation: there is a noticeable restriction that is felt when simply walking when the wind force is above 6. - Excerpt from the Industrial Safety Regulation: "The employer shall assess the risk (risk assessment) before using any working equipment and derive any necessary and suitable protective measures from it." - Depending upon the complexity, a plan will need to be prepared for the erection, modification and disassembly work (assembly instructions) by the contractor responsible for the erection and the scaffolding work or have this prepared by a designated qualified person.
+By way of orientation: there is a noticeable restriction that is felt when simply walking when the wind force is above 6. - 2.8 Depending upon the complexity, a plan will need to be prepared for the erection, modification and disassembly work (assembly instructions) by the contractor responsible for the erection and the scaffolding work or have this prepared by a designated qualified person.
 In this respect these Instructions for Assembly and Use may be supplemented by detailed information pertaining to the respective implementation. - 2.9 Unfinished scaffolds or scaffold areas have to be marked with warning signs clearly stating that "Unauthorised access is prohibited".
-Access to such areas will need to be appropriately blocked off - 2.10 After completion, the scaffolder/scaffold builder has to have the scaffold checked for the correct build and secure function.
+Access to such areas will need to be appropriately blocked off. - 2.10 After completion, the scaffolder/scaffold builder has to have the scaffold checked for the correct build and secure function.
 This inspection has to be carried out by a qualified person and may be conducted by the supervising official. - 2.11 After completion and testing, the scaffolding will need to be marked.
 This marking has to include details about the scaffolder/scaffold builder, the type of scaffolding and the load and width classes and should also contain general safety instructions.
 Such marking is to be located at a clearly visible position on the scaffold e.g. at the access points to the ascents. - 2.12 When the scaffold builder/scaffolding company is convinced of the proper and orderly condition of the scaffold, it may then be passed over to the user.
-It is recommended that the transfer is carried out together with the user and documented e.g. in an inspection report. - 2.13 The results of the inspection are to be documented in an inspection report and kept for a reasonable period - generally 3 months after the scaffold has been disassembled again. - 2.14 During the entire period of use of the scaffold, these Instructions for Assembly and Use have to be available on site to the user

-2.15 Please contact the publisher if you have any queries about these Instructions, assembly procedures or the risk assessment:
+It is recommended that the transfer is carried out together with the user and documented e.g. in an inspection report. - 2.13 The results of the inspection are to be documented in an inspection report and kept for a reasonable period generally 3 months after the scaffold has been disassembled again. - 2.14 During the entire period of use of the scaffold, these Instructions for Assembly and Use have to be available on site to the user. - 2.15 Please contact the publisher if you have any queries about these Instructions, assembly procedures or the risk assessment:

-RUX GmbH, Neue Straße 7, 58135 Hagen Telephone: 02331 - 4709 - 0 Fax: 02331 - 4709 - 202 Email: info@scafom-rux.de
+RUX GmbH, Neue Straße 7, D-58135 Hagen Telefon: 02331 - 4709 - 0 Telefax: 02331 - 4709 - 202 Mail: info@scafom-rux.de

-General requirements
+3 General requirements